christophrumpel/christophrumpel.github.io/_posts/2014-07-12-podcasts-a-developers-best-friend.md

 ##Conclusion

 Let's face it.
-Podcasts are damn useful and there is enough time for them in you life.
+Podcasts are damn useful and there is enough time for them in your life.
 So save your excuses and start listening today!
-If you already have your own favourites, please let me know about them.
+If you already have your own favourites, please share them with me.